 Welcome!
-I am an Assistant Professor of Political Science at Whittier College in Whittier, CA. My research and teaching interests focus on women and politics.
-I am currently working on a book manuscript that examines the policy objectives of and congressional motivations behind women's rights in US foreign policy.
-I received my PhD in Political Science at Rutgers University- New Brunswick in October 2014.
-I earned a Master's in Women's and Gender Studies at the University of the Western Cape, Bellville, South Africa and an International Gender Studies Certificate from Utrecht University in The Netherlands.
-I have advanced training in quantitative, qualitative, and feminist research methods.
+I am an Assistant Professor of Political Science at Whittier College in Whittier, California.
+My research and teaching interests focus on political institutions, representation, and identity politics.
+Currently, I am completing my book manuscript, Gender Tactics: Understanding the Representation of Women in American Foreign Policy Legislation.
+I received my PhD in Political Science at Rutgers University in October 2014, with an emphasis on Women and Politics.
+I earned a Master's of Philosophy in Women's and Gender Studies at the University of the Western Cape, Bellville, South Africa and an International Gender Studies Certificate from Utrecht University in The Netherlands.
+In my research, I draw on my trainings in quantitative, qualitative, and feminist research methods.
 Prior to Whittier, I taught political science and gender studies courses at Brooklyn College, CUNY; Barnard College, Columbia University; and Rutgers University, New Brunswick.
 I also spent one year living in Ljubljana, Slovenia teaching English.
 Before graduate school, I worked on federal election campaigns in the US in Indiana (2002) and Oregon (2004).
-Originally from Madison, WI, I currently reside in Long Beach, CA, where I enjoy playing beach volleyball, learning the nuances of California food culture, and creating my own definition of seasons.
+Originally from Madison, WI, I currently reside in Long Beach, CA, where I enjoy playing beach volleyball, learning the nuances of California food culture, and travel.